lamini-ai/lamini-examples/prompt_engineering.md

 from llama import MistralRunner

 runner = MistralRunner(authentication_data)
 user_prompt = "What was the decision in Nixon v.
-United States?
-Answer in one sentence." sys_prompt = "You are a panelist on a legal ethics symposium.
+United States?" sys_prompt = "You are a panelist on a legal ethics symposium.
 Aim to provide a comprehensive analysis suitable for an audience of legal professionals and ethicists." answer = runner(prompt, system_prompt=sys_prompt) print(answer)